 Allergic reaction to an ingredient that causes an immune system to respond and affect the skin.
 In this instance, a person may not be able to use a product due to its composition.
 Allergic contact dermatitis occurs when a certain ingredient in a product comes in contact with skin, triggering an allergic reaction.

-Common culprits may include ingredients in soaps, fragrances and other cosmetic products.
+Common culprits may include ingredients in soaps, synthetic or natural fragrances and other cosmetic compounds.
 If you have an allergy to a specific ingredient, you should avoid products containing it.

 Irritant Contact Dermatitis